alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 Items’ colour and position/size within their containing view may be animated.
 This is achieved by supplying multiple ``color`` and/or ``bounds`` child elements with ``state`` attributes.
 The ``state`` attribute of each ``color`` or ``bounds`` child element must be a non-negative integer.
-Withing a view item, no two ``color`` elements may have equal state ``state`` attributes, and no two ``bounds`` elements may have equal ``state`` attributes.
+Within a view item, no two ``color`` elements may have equal state ``state`` attributes, and no two ``bounds`` elements may have equal ``state`` attributes.